Magicianred/FlashCards/readme.md

 $ mono FlashCards.exe
 ```

-A Big thanks to [plavelo](https://github.com/plavelo) for porting this app 😊
+A BIG thanks to [plavelo](https://github.com/plavelo) for porting this app ??
 <br>

 Enjoy